I’ve written about How to Get Strong before, but here’s a quick summary.

 In “Part A” we give the athlete the ability to work on their own to warm up to a heavy double (The 10:00 time limit is really only there to keep them on track and moving since there is almost always more work to do in this training session!).

-Research shows that your 1 rep max can vary by up to 20% day today, so if I tell them to chase a previous rep max one of two things might happen:
+SIDE NOTE: I don’t care if my athletes hit their previous rep max here, just a daily rep max.
+Research shows that your 1 rep max can vary by up to 20% day to day, so if I tell them to chase a previous rep max one of two things might happen:

 Then in “Part B” the focus is on grinding through 2 solid reps at just a bit less than that daily max, five times.